-We are delighted to announce that the Harley Street dermatology clinic has now opened its new patch testing facility.
-This is a specialist unit designed to ascertain if there is an allergic contact cause for your skin disease.
+Our patch testing facility is a specialist unit designed to ascertain if there is an allergic contact cause for your skin disease.
 In addition to patch testing, we can offer a full spectrum of blood allergy testing to see if there is an allergic component driving your skin disease.

-The new unit is run by our brand-new team of highly qualified dermatology specialist nurses and physicians assistant with many years of cumulative experience in providing patch tests for skin patients.
+Our patch testing service is run by our team of highly qualified dermatology specialist nurses and physicians assistant with many years of cumulative experience in providing patch tests for skin patients.
 Our clinic is very happy to see any patient who has been referred by a consultant dermatologist (UK registered).
 If you have not seen a dermatologist and worried about contact allergy, then please book to see one of our consultants and we can facilitate your testing, investigation and treatment.

 Remember, there is currently no test on the market other than a patch test that is able to identify a contact allergy.
 Blood tests are available for allergies, but these tend to be to identify inhaled, airborne or ingested allergens, not contact allergens.